Balloon in a Bottle Experiment – Properties of Air

 Balloon in a Bottle

-How hard would it be to inflate a balloon in a plastic soda bottle?
+How hard do you think it would be to inflate a balloon inside a plastic soda bottle?

 - 1-liter bottle